 If you’re interested in learning more about how you can make a mark in healthcare today, here’s an overview of what healthcare leadership is, why it’s important, and what makes an effective leader in the healthcare system.

-What is Healthcare Leadership?
+What is healthcare leadership?

-Leadership is often defined as an ability to manage a team effectively.
+Leadership is often defined as the ability to manage a team effectively.
 This definition, however, is only a part of what makes an effective leader.
 Healthcare leadership isn’t about maintaining the status quo, but identifying challenges in the system and finding solutions to those problems.

 Effective leadership in healthcare is incredibly important, especially when considering the expense of modern care.
 Here’s a closer look at the various ways that effective leadership can make a lasting impact.

-1. Improves Quality of Care
+1. Improves quality of care

 Effective leadership is integral to quality healthcare.
 If a healthcare team is uncoordinated or unfocused, patients often pay the price.
 Great leaders facilitate communication, boost productivity, and put others first.
 This ability is critical to quality patient care since healthcare often requires a rapid response to issues that arise.
 In such situations, communication and efficiency are vital.

-2. Creates Adaptable Leaders
+2. Creates adaptable leaders

 One of the most prominent examples of needing adaptability in healthcare is the COVID-19 pandemic.
 In 2020, the American Psychological Association identified seven crucial leadership qualities necessary for combatting the pandemic.

-1. Effective stress management
+- Effective stress management

-2. Empathy and optimism when sharing information
+- Empathy and optimism when sharing information

-3. Building trust with expertise and dependability
+- Building trust with expertise and dependability

-4. Honesty and transparency
+- Honesty and transparency

-5. Consistent communication
+- Consistent communication

-6. Openness to feedback
+- Openness to feedback

-3. Encourages Forward-Thinking
+3. Encourages forward thinking

 Leadership and management are often used as synonyms, but the reality is that leadership involves much more than the day-to-day operations of a business.
 Healthcare in particular has a need for leaders who are looking to the future of healthcare and how to improve it.